However, if you are determined and know where to look for remote jobs, it’s definitely feasible and even surprisingly easy for some people.

 Indeed.com is quite possibly the biggest job marketplace on the Internet.
 Tens (or hundreds) of thousands of new jobs are posted daily, which makes it a great place to find what you are looking for.

-It’s not a digital nomad and remote work website.It’s more of a traditional job website, but it, of course, contains also jobs that can be done remotely.
+It’s not a digital nomad and remote work website.It’s more of a traditional job website, but it, of course, also contains jobs that can be done remotely.
 Just be sure to use the Advanced Job Search functionality to display only the positions that are interesting for you.

-7. Social media
+YOUR OWN Social media

 Social media is a great tool when looking for a remote job.
-There are countless Facebook groups focused on the digital nomad lifestyle, remote work or even on specific fields.
-Use the digital nomad groups for inspiration and the other two types of groups to look for a job you might be good at.
+There are countless Facebook groups focused on the digital nomad lifestyle, remote work or even in specific fields.

 Are you ready to start your next adventure?

-In the worst case scenario, you will learn something new and figure out whether this lifestyle is the right for you.
-In the best case scenario, you will discover something that will keep you going for the rest of your life.
+In the worst-case scenario, you will learn something new and figure out whether this lifestyle is the right for you.
+In the best-case scenario, you will discover something that will keep you going for the rest of your life.